dpendleton22/bash_notes/README.md

-# bash_notes
+# bash_notes :green_book:
-A bash file to track and add notes and action items
+A bash file to track tasks, add notes and action items